Back spots on your basil plant? If you’re wondering why are your basil leaves turning black, here are 4 common causes, and what you can do about it.

 To prevent future cold attacks, you can cover the basil plant with bell jars and tents.
 Hoop tents are a popular way to cover and preserve basil from short-term cooler weather.
 Also keep the planting soil moist all the time.
 Wet soil will stay warmer and retain more heat than dry soil.

 For an unexpected cold snap, consider moving your outdoor plants indoors, or at least to a more protected area, such as a porch or close to a building until the weather picks up again.
+Of course, you could also simply grow your basil indoors, year round, to avoid temperature fluctuations.

 When the colder weather is well and truly coming, consider trimming the plants down.
 You can harvest as many of the fresh leaves as possible and preserve the leaves for cooking and other recipes by drying or freezing them.